“Argos”, Supreme Court Trade Mark Infringement Defence

 Prior to the “digital age”, retailers would outbid one another for prestigious units on the High Street; those with the largest stores in the location with the greatest footfall usually succeeded.
 These days, customers prefer to purchase online rather than in-store.
 At present, the key digital “real estate” are domain names.

-In around 2008, recognising the changing times, Argos Limited (“Argos UK”), one of the largest retailers on the UK High Street, poured huge investments into its online sales platform argos.co.uk; as they had identified this critical shift in retail were going digital in a big way.
-However, Argos UK did not own the domain name at argos.com, it was owned by a US-based software company, Argos Systems Inc (“Argos US”).
+In around 2008, recognising the changing times, Argos Limited (“Argos UK”), one of the largest retailers on the UK High Street, poured huge investments into its online sales platform argos.co.uk.
+However, Argos UK did not own the domain name at argos.com.
+It was owned by a US-based software company, Argos Systems Inc (“Argos US”).
 This was a problem for Argos UK, as .com domain names usually attracted more footfall than a ".co.uk" domain names and, more importantly, UK customers often typed "argos.com" into the URL assuming that it would take them to Argos UK’s website.